aumcode/howto/Glue/README.md

 # NFX.Glue

- Glue is a distributed/remote progamming framework used to connect/"glue togeathr" classes which implement operation contract interfaces.
+ Glue is a distributed/remote programming framework used to connect/"glue together" classes which implement operation contract interfaces.

  Glue is an object-oriented RPC technology based on contracts, optional instances, and methods (verbs/procedures).
 Conceptually it is akin to WCF, however Glue is purposely built only for tight distributed systems written in NFX.